 Do you notice a theme?
 It is the Holy Spirit.
 In all of these passages, Jesus is telling us the role of the Holy Spirit in our lives.
 The Holy Spirit will teach us all things, testify of Jesus, he will remind us of Jesus teachings, He will testify of Jesus, He will guide us into ALL truth AND he will show us things to come!!!

 Can you see the confidence we will have when we can recognize the Holy Spirit’s voice.
-In John 10, Jesus says that He is the good shepherd and his sheep hear his voice and know his voice.
-4,11;27.
-One might still wonder how they can really know the voice of the Holy Spirit.? (?)
+In John 10:27 Jesus says that He is the good shepherd and his sheep hear his voice and know his voice.
+One might still wonder how they can really know the voice of the Holy Spirit.

 9 But as it is written:“Eye has not seen, nor ear heard,Nor have entered into the heart of man, the things which God has prepared for those who love Him.”10 But God has revealed them to us through His Spirit.
 For the spirit searches all things, yes, the deep things of God.
 11 For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God.
 1 Corinthians 2:9-11

-Your spirit is communing with the Holy Spirit all the time.
+Our spirits are communing with the Holy Spirit all the time.
 The key is do we believe that?
 Also, do we take time to be aware of the Holy Spirit talking to us?
-Ifwe don’t believe this does or can happen, we won’t expect it to happen.
+If we don’t believe this does or can happen, we won’t expect it to happen.
 This is the power of believing.

 Paul and James are saying that we can know God’s voice.
 We can be aware of the source of our challenges.
 Praise God!
 Now we can know when we need to use our faith to resist the devil and hold onto to God’s promises and when we need to continue waiting to hear God’s direction.
 On a personal note, I really struggle with “wondering” what is going on in certain challenging circumstances.
 I don’t have peace and it can cause me anxiety.
 Now, I intentionally take time to slow down and I ask the Holy Spirit to help me hear his voice and I trust that He will guide me into all truth.
 You can too!

-In our next blog, we will share scriptures where the Holy Spirit helped Paul to avoid tragedy twice!
+In my next blog, I will share scriptures where the Holy Spirit helped Paul to avoid tragedy twice!
 Wouldn’t be great if we could know the Holy Spirit’s voice and avoid tragedy!?
 Stay tuned.